wildtechgarden/server-alpine-linux-docs4web/src/_index.md

 ---
 date: 2022-04-29
-title: Alpine Linux as a Server
+title: Alpine Linux as a server
 tags: ["alpine","configuration","docs","hosting","linux","self-host","sysadmin-devops","raspberry-pi","sbc"]
 series: ["docs4web","alpine-linux-local-server"]
+summary: "Daniel's documentation for using [Alpine Linux](https://alpinelinux.org) for local servers on x86-64 and Raspberry Pi family."
+description: "Daniel's documentation for using Alpine Linux for local servers on x86-64 and Raspberry Pi family."
+cascade:
+- _target:
+      kind: page
+  includeInRSS: true
   toc: true
-featuredImageAlt: "Illustration of a titan (Prometheus) dominating a vast mountainous landscape"
-description: "Daniel's documentation for using Alpine Linux for local servers on x86-64 and Raspberry Pi family"
-summary: "Daniel's documentation for using Alpine Linux for local servers on x86-64 and Raspberry Pi family.
-These documents use only the 'main' repository, except in one or more [optional HowTo guides](howtos/_index.md)."
+- _target:
+      kind: section
+  includeInRSS: true
+  toc: true
+  layout: list-content

 ---

-# Alpine Linux as a server

-Daniel's documentation for using Alpine Linux for local servers on x86-64 and Raspberry Pi family.

-These documents use only the 'main' repository, except in one or more [optional HowTo guides](howtos/_index.md).

-In addition, these documents try to keep things DRY (don't repeat yourself) in order to avoid out-of-sync information on the same topic.
+Daniel's documentation for using [Alpine Linux](https://alpinelinux.org) for local servers on x86-64 and Raspberry Pi family.
+These documents use only the 'main' repository, except in one or more [optional HOWTO guides](howtos/_index.md).
+In addition, the documents try to keep things DRY (don't repeat yourself) in order to avoid out-of-sync information on the same topic.

 ## Installation & configuration notes